finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Allow any player to move cards in the play area, instead of just the player who put it there
 - Allow cards to snap to each other when moving them
 - Have view for only hand vs view for only field
-- Have card info viewer only go down a sliver on press in play mode; second press can bring it down like normal
 - Card Grouping
   - Define card zones in play area (remove gameHasDiscard/gameCatchesDiscard?)
     - Card zones can define what actions are possible in that zone